Medicare Enrolled

 What this data tells you about Dr. Challagalla

-Dr. Jagathi Challagalla is a medical oncology in Wichita Falls, TX, with 20 years in practice.
+Dr. Jagathi Challagalla is a medical oncology specialist in Wichita Falls, TX, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Challagalla performed 372,508 Medicare services across 9,387 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Challagalla received a total of $91,549 from 66 pharmaceutical and/or device companies across 343 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in medical oncology.
 The majority of payments are for consulting, which typically reflects recognized clinical expertise sought by manufacturers.
 Patients may wish to discuss these relationships with their provider.